denzelrenner/LIFE4136-Group1-Rotation2/README.md

 ### g10577

-Note: This is written acknowledgement that these steps detailing the multiple sequence allignment and tree building for g10577 were  written and explained by a group member, Luke.
+Note: This is written acknowledgement that these steps detailing the multiple sequence allignment and tree building for g10577 were initially written and explained by a group member, Luke.
+It was edited for improved clarity on the Github page

-The steps below will allow you to create a multiple sequence allignment for the g10577 proteins and their closest homologs, as well as neighbour joining tree showing genetic relationships .
+The steps below will allow you to create a multiple sequence allignment for the g10577 proteins and their closest homologs, as well as neighbour joining tree showing genetic relationships.

-1. Upload the g10577 homolog fasta file into MEGA11: Align -> Edit/Build Alignment -> Retrieve sequences from a file -> `g10577_homologs.fasta`
+1. Upload the g10577 homolog fasta file into MEGA11 by selecting Align -> Edit/Build Alignment -> Retrieve sequences from a file -> `g10577_homologs.fasta`

-2. Produce a multiple sequence alignment by navigating to the tool bar and selecting Alignment: Alignment -> Align by ClustalW -> select all -> used default parameters except for Delay Divergent Cutoff (%) and selected 45%.
+2. Produce a multiple sequence alignment by navigating to the tool bar and selecting Alignment -> Align by ClustalW -> select all -> use default parameters except for Delay Divergent Cutoff (%) and selected 45%.

-3. Next, selected Data -> Phylogenetic Analysis from the tool bar then produced a phylogenetic tree by selecting Phylogeny from the toolbar -> Construct/Test Neighbour-Joining Tree with the following parameters.
+3. Next, select Data -> Phylogenetic Analysis from the tool bar.
+Produce a phylogenetic tree by selecting Phylogeny from the toolbar -> Construct/Test Neighbour-Joining Tree with the following parameters:

 ```
 1. Test of Phylogeny: Bootstrap method